Toimeentulotuen sähköisessä hakemisessa on havaittu häiriö More information

 In certain situations, Kela can waive recovery or reduce the amount being recovered.

-If you cannot afford to pay the amount being recovered, Kela can deduct it in instalments from the benefits it pays to you.
+If you cannot afford to pay back the amount being recovered from you, Kela can set it off against another benefit that you are being paid, i.e., deduct the amount owed from the second benefit.
 The minimum amount deducted monthly is €30.

-If you are not currently being paid any benefits by Kela, you can make a separate repayment agreement with Kela's Overpayment Recovery Unit.
-You can find the contact information of the unit handling your case on the notice of decision informing you of the recovery of the overpayment.
+If you are not currently being paid any benefits by Kela, you can make a separate repayment agreement with Kela's Overpayment Recovery Centre.
+You can find the contact information of the centre handling your case on the notice of decision informing you of the recovery of the overpayment.

 Visit Kela's online customer service to check your repayment status